-A set or piece of Wedgwood Kruger National Park is a wonderful souvenir if you’re looking for refinement or a collector’s item.
-Wedgwood items are classy things to put on your mantel piece or in your display cabinet at home for everyone to admire!
+A set or piece of Wedgwood Kruger National Park crockery is a wonderful souvenir if you’re looking for a collector’s item.
+Wedgwood china make a classy feature for your mantelpiece or display cabinet for everyone to admire!

 The Kruger Park Wedgwood series of fine bone china are cream in colour with various brown prints of animals in the bushveld on them.
 Pieces in the set include: